awesome-lambda-calculus/Fokker_challenge_private/README.md

 We have formalize 3 simple deciders, which have proven 1421 terms could not be basis.

+- Decider/EveryBvarUsed.lean: If every var is used, it couldn't be basis: unable to discard variable
+- Decider/NoDuplicate.lean: If every var is used only 0 times or 1 times, it couldn't be basis: unable to duplicate variable
+- Decider/All0.lean: In debruijn index, if every number is 0, it couldn't be basis: one variable is not enough, unable to construct complicate terms

 ## What we are going to do
 There are still 1180 terms undecided: